Catalonia pushes for independence from Spain: What to know

 The independence drive is led by Puigdemont.
 The region held a referendum on Oct.
 1.

-Tens of thousands of people gathered in the streets of Barcelona around the Catalan regional government palace to celebrate the independence vote Friday.
+Tens of thousands of people gathered in the streets of Barcelona around the Catalan regional government palace to celebrate the independence vote.
 They chanted for the Spanish flag to be removed as live music played.

 The region’s parliament voted to establish an independent Catalonia with 70 votes in favor of independence, 10 votes against and two blank ballots.
 Opposition leaders had left the chambers in protest before the vote.